 Department of Mechanical Engineering

-The Department of Mechanical Engineering at Virginia Tech invites applications for two Collegiate Faculty positions.
-These will be non-tenure track contract positions at Assistant, Associate, or Full Professor level depending on the qualifications of the candidate.
+The Department of Mechanical Engineering at Virginia Tech invites applications for a Collegiate Faculty position.
+This will be non-tenure track contract position at Assistant, Associate, or Full Professor level depending on the qualifications.

-Applicants must hold a doctoral degree in engineering or a closely-related discipline by the beginning of their appointment.
-We are seeking highly-qualified candidates committed to a career in teaching and research.
-The successful candidates will be responsible for primarily teaching undergraduate and graduate courses in both regular classrooms and distance-learning settings, mentoring and advising students and developing a research program, although the primary mission of this position is teaching.
+Applicants must hold a doctoral degree in engineering or a closely related discipline by the start time of their appointment.
+We are seeking candidates committed to a career in teaching.
+The successful candidate will be responsible for primarily teaching undergraduate and graduate courses in both regular classrooms and distance-learning settings, and for mentoring and advising students.
+It is expected that the candidate will research and implement pedagogical methods to improve education outcomes.
+Though not required, the candidate is also encouraged to be involved in research in particular if it supports the teaching mission.
 We are seeking candidates who have a broad teaching interest in all mechanical engineering subareas, including all traditional areas of solid and fluid mechanics, materials, heat transfer, thermodynamics, vibrations, controls, design, technical electives, capstone senior design, and experimentation courses.
-Preference will be given to the candidates with the best credentials and potential, and not based on the subarea.
+Preference will be given to candidates based on credentials and not based on the subarea.

 Applicants must apply online at www.jobs.vt.edu: application materials will include a cover letter, curriculum vitae including a list of published journal articles and pedagogical achievements, a one-page teaching statement with an indication of teaching preferences, a statement on contributions to advancing diversity, equity, and inclusion, and contact information for at least three references).
 Review of applications will commence on February 1, 2021 and continue until the position is filled.
 Questions regarding the position should be directed to Dr. Clint Dancey at firstname.lastname@example.org.
 For assistance submitting the application please contact Ms. Diana Israel email@example.com (540) 231-6424.